swcarpentry/git-novice/04-open.md

-The benefits of version control in essence mean that, when used diligently, you can use version control as a form of electronic notebook for your computational work, in particular with a distributed version control system such as Git:
+The benefits of version control in essence mean that, when used diligently, you can use version control as a form of electronic notebook for your computational work.

-* Your stages of conception of your work are documented, including who did what and when.
-These are stamped in a way that it is nearly impossible to forge.
+* The conceptual stages of your work are documented, including who did what and when.
+Every incremental step is stamped with an identifier that due to how it is computed is globally unique for most intents and purposes.
 * You can tie documentation of rationale, ideas, and other intellectual work directly to the changes that spring from them.
 * You can refer to what you used in your research to obtain your computational results in a way that is unique and recoverable.
-* The version control repository is well amenable to archiving for perpetuity, and contains the entire history.
+* With a distributed version control system such as Git, the version control repository is easy to archive for perpetuity, and contains the entire history.

 ## Licensing

-At the latest when a repository with source code (and/or manuscript and other creative writing text) becomes public, it should include a license, and a license disclaimer in prominent locations (such as the top-level README, and the top of source code files).
-This is because as creative works, source code is automatically eligible for copyright intellectual property protection.
+At the latest when a repository with source code (and/or manuscript and other creative writing text) becomes public, it should include a license, and a license disclaimer in prominent locations (such as the top-level README, and at the top of source code files).
+This is because as creative works, source code is automatically eligible for intellectual property (and thus copyright) protection.
 Code that appears to be, or is expressly advertised as freely available has *not* waived or relinquished such protection.
-Consequently, others who (re)use code that lacks a license statement do so enitrely on their own peril, because any such (re)use would necessarily be at risk of being unilaterally withdrawn by the author(s) of the software code.
+Consequently, others who (re)use code that lacks a license statement do so enitrely on their own peril, because the author(s) of the software code can always unilaterally make such reuse illegal.

 A license solves this problem by granting rights to others (the licensees) that they would otherwise not have.
-What rights are being granted under which conditions differs, often only slightly, from one license to anothr.
+What rights are being granted under which conditions differs, often only slightly, from one license to another.
 In contrast to proprietary licenses, the [licences](http://opensource.org/licenses/alphabetical) certified by the [Open Source Initiative](http://opensource.org/) all grant at least the following rights, referred to as the